AdobeDocs/experience-platform.en/help/sources/tutorials/ui/dataflow/crm.md

 # Configure a dataflow for a CRM connector in the UI

 A dataflow is a scheduled task that retrieves and ingests data from a source to a [!DNL Platform] dataset.
-This tutorial provides steps to configure a new dataflow using your CRM connector.
+This tutorial provides steps to configure a new dataflow using your CRM account.

 ## Getting started